-Stories of returning wildlife are a welcome distraction at this time, but they are not unique to a world in pandemic.
+Stories of returning wildlife are a welcome distraction at this time, but are not unique to a world in pandemic.

 If the past few weeks have not been bewildering enough, for some it may seem like wildlife is “reclaiming the streets”.